Tatra KT8D5: History

 The need for new generation vehicles for Czechoslovakia started in late 1970s.
 The original goal was to make a light rail vehicle with a higher capacity to meet growing demands for public transport.
-The project to design and build the KT8D5 was approved in 1982, and the first prototype was constructed in 1984.
-The first vehicles entered operation 1986 in Brno, Most and Košice.
+The project to design and build the KT8D5 was approved in 1982, and the first two prototypes were constructed in 1984.
+In 1989 the first prototype was sent to Moscow, from where in 1992 it was sent to Volgograd for the metrotram.
+The second prototype was sent to Ostrava in 1989.
+The first vehicles entered operation 1986 in Prague, Brno, Most and Košice.

 Design and construction

 The Tatra KT8D5 is a large, high capacity tram constructed using three articulated body sections riding on four bogies.
 The middle section is located on two Jacobs bogies.
 The tram is bidirectional and has driving cabs at each end and doors on both sides.
 There are two pantographs, one located on the each end of vehicle.

 With a capacity of up to 231 passengers, these trams are operated on the busiest routes and during peak hours; due to their bidirectional capability they are also frequently used on routes without termini and during track maintenance for continued operation on only one track in both directions.